 Josef-Schwarz-Schule, named after the father of Dieter Schwarz, is added to the funding portfolio at the beginning of 2018.
 Josef-Schwarz-Schule is a bilingual, international all-day school.
 The alternative independent school operates on a non-profit basis; it received state recognition in 2015 and is based on the Baden-Württemberg curriculum, which is complemented by international elements.
 Josef-Schwarz-Schule was established by the educational organisation Phorms Education based in Berlin, which operates bilingual private schools and nurseries throughout Germany.

-On 25 September 2018, the start-up centre Campus Founders gGmbH is established by the Dieter Schwarz Foundation.
-Campus Founders sees itself as a platform for university-related start-up support and growth assistance for spin-off foundations.
-Its primary focus is to inspire pupils and students in terms of entrepreneurial thinking and spark their interest in founding their own start-ups.
+On 25 September 2018, the entrepreneurship and innovation centre Campus Founders gGmbH is established by the Dieter Schwarz Foundation.
+The primary focus of Campus Founders gGmbH is to inspire students in terms of entrepreneurial thinking and spark their interest in founding their own start-up businesses.
 The programme ranges from cross-university teaching and training opportunities to coaching measures for founders to the provision of premises that allow them to test their business ideas.
-On top of that, sustainable business approaches benefit from financial support.

 Reopening of experimenta